Humans are constantly looking for perfection in form when this type of perfection is not possible.

 Many search and search and search for, and then even claim that they find, something that cannot be found outside of them here in this world, getting caught up on developing the powers that come with having a clear mind (for example) as opposed to using their clear mind for True Higher connection…completely missing the jewel of perfection that simply exists within them at all times and can give them freedom far greater than any physical “powers.”

-Instead of focusing their attention inward on the only thing that is pure and perfect, many look out into the world with their conditioned and distorted minds and form opinions about the illusion that is in front of them, feel bad about the illusions in front of them, suffer because of the illusions in front of them, and even recruit others in looking for Truth in places that it can never be found in.
+Instead of focusing their attention inward on the only thing that is pure and perfect, many look out into the world with their conditioned and distorted minds and form opinions about the illusion that is in front of them, feel bad about the illusions in front of them, become attached/infatuated with the illusions in front of them, suffer because of the illusions in front of them, and even recruit others in looking for Truth in places that it can never be found in.
 If you have ever cried when watching a movie, and had your mind shifted and shaped, and your behaviors adjusted, because of the projections that you simply identified with on a screen, please refer to that experience as the same process of looking out into the illusions of the world and taking it to be more real than it is.
 Everything outside of you is simply a projection on the screen of your mind and body.

 Attaching yourself to useless judgments, in passing time (one of the biggest obstacles that most have to overcome) in an attempt to control everything outside of you, leads to no good (more Karma), and definitely leads to only further entrapment within Maya.